HES-Capstone-dBio/dbio-protocol/README.md

-If you simply wish to run the `dbio-protocol` server locally for API testing, the `docker-compose.yml` file in this repository composes together the most recent protocol server code (in this repository branch) with a Postgres database and the `dbio-client` UI.
+If you simply wish to run the `dbio-protocol` server locally for API testing, the `docker-compose.yml` file in this repository composes together the most recent protocol server code, the most recent `dbio-client` UI image, and a Postgres database.

 You can run `docker compose up` or `docker compose up --detach` from this directory to spin up the entire dBio application as a set of connected containers.